Playing for 3D Human Recovery: Dataset

 \textbf{Locations.} The conventional optical \cite{Sigal2009HumanEvaSV, ionescu2013human3} or multi-view motion capture systems \cite{Joo2019PanopticSA, Yu2020HUMBIAL} require indoor environments, resulting in the scarcity of in-the-wild backgrounds.
 Thanks to the open-world design of GTA, we have seamless access to various locations with diverse backgrounds, from city streets to the wilderness.
 Our investigation in Section \ref{sec:experiments:the_unreasonable_effectiveness_of_data} highlights these diverse locations are complementary to real datasets that are typically collected indoor.

 \textbf{Camera Angle.} Recent studies \cite{madan2020and, cai2020messytable} have shown the critical impact of camera angles on model performance, yet its effect in 3D human recovery is not fully explored due to data scarcity: it is common to have datasets with fixed camera positions \cite{Sigal2009HumanEvaSV, ionescu2013human3, Joo2019PanopticSA, mehta2017monocular}.
 In \name, we choose to sample random camera positions from the distribution of the real datasets \cite{ionescu2013human3, mehta2017monocular, von2018recovering} to balance both diversity and realness.
-Our data collection tool enables the control of camera placement position and orientation, thus allowing the study on camera angles that is otherwise difficult in real life.
+Our data collection tool enables the control of camera placement position and orientation, thus allowing the study of camera angles that is otherwise difficult in real life.
+Note that the global orientation of SMPL annotation in the camera coordinates is used to compute an elevation-azimuth representation of the camera angles relative to the subject in the canonical coordinates.
 We visualize the camera angles in Fig. \ref{fig:cam_angles}.

 \textbf{Interaction.} Compared to existing works that crop and paste subjects onto random backgrounds \cite{Varol2017LearningFS, mehta2017monocular}, the subjects in \name are rendered together with the scenes to achieve a more realistic subject-environment interaction empowered by the physics engine.
 Interesting examples include the subject falling off the edge of a high platform, and the subject stepping into a muddy pond causing water splashing.
 Moreover, taking advantage of the occlusion culling mechanism \cite{fabbri2018learning}, we are able to annotate the body joints as ``visible" to the camera, ``occluded" by other objects, or ``self-occluded" by the subject's own body parts.